These garlic and herb roasted mashed potatoes are buttery and packed with flavor. They are the perfect complement to your favorite entrees.

 Ingredients

-- 2 lbs potatoes russet or yukon gold, cubed
+- 2 pounds potatoes russet and yukon gold, quartered or cubed for more crunchy bits

 - ¾ cup butter unsalted